 Welcome back to the House of Navy home tour!
-We’re rounding out the tour of the main floor with the living room.
+We’re rounding out the tour of the main floor with this living room renovation.
 You can check out the previous rooms here: Kitchen, Laundry Room/Mud Room, Sunroom, Dining Room.

 It has taken a while to get the living room just right, and we took our time doing it, since this is where we spend so much time together as a family and it is central to the home.
 We wanted it to feel fresh and clean, light and airy, comfortable and cozy.

-Here are the before pictures of the living room:
+Here are the before pictures of the living room renovation: